mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 set(CMAKE_FIND_ROOT_PATH_MODE_PACKAGE ONLY)
 ```

 In this file, I specified the wrapper created above as the cross compiler for C and C++ for the target.
-It should be possible to also use plain Clang with the right parameters, but it's much less straightforward and potentially more error-prone.
+It should be possible to also use plain Clang with the right arguments, but it's much less straightforward and potentially more error-prone.

-In any case, it is important to indicate `CMAKE_SYSROOT` and `CMAKE_FIND_ROOT_PATH_MODE_*` variables, or otherwise CMake could wrongly pick the packages from the host with disastrous results.
+In any case, it is _very_ important to indicate the `CMAKE_SYSROOT` and `CMAKE_FIND_ROOT_PATH_MODE_*` variables, or otherwise CMake could wrongly pick packages from the host with disastrous results.

 It is now only a matter of setting `CMAKE_TOOLCHAIN_FILE` with the path to the toolchain file when configuring a project.
-To better illustrate this, I will now try to cross build `{fmt}` (which is an amazing C++ library you should definitely use):
+To better illustrate this, I will now also build `{fmt}` (which is an amazing C++ library you should definitely use) for `aarch64-pc-freebsd`:

 ```shell
 $  git clone https://github.com/fmtlib/fmt